jamesdunham/concatenate/README.md

 [![Build Status](https://travis-ci.org/jamesdunham/concatenate.svg?branch=master)](https://travis-ci.org/jamesdunham/concatenate) [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/concatenate)](https://cran.r-project.org/package=concatenate)

-Each function in concatenate returns a comma-separated string.
-(A length-one character vector.)
-They can be used to construct human-friendly messages whose elements aren't known in advance, like calls to `message`, `warning` or `stop`, from clean code.
+Functions in concatenate construct human-friendly text from elements whose values aren't known in advance, as in calls to `message`, `warning` or `stop`.

 Basics
 ------

+Each function in concatenate returns a comma-separated string.
+(A length-one character vector.)
 The workhorse function in concatenate is `cc`.

 ``` r
 cc("one fish", "two fish")
 #> [1] "one fish, two fish"
 ```

 Its wrappers `cc_or` and `cc_and` insert "or" and "and" between the last two elements of the input.
+This is cleaner than wrestling with `paste`.

 ``` r
 cc_and("this", "that", "the other")